-Backcountry route options are endless, and you are welcome to get creative and combine as many or as few trails as you’d like to form the puzzle pieces of your backpacking journey.
+Route options for backpacking Red River Gorge are endless, and you are welcome to get creative and combine as many or as few trails as you’d like to form the puzzle pieces of your backpacking journey.
 Hike portions or the entirety of trails, connect multiple trails to form a loop, and go as shallow or deep as you desire into the wilderness.

 If you are a beginner, I’d highly recommend keeping your hike short and straightforward so that you aren’t too far from your car if the weight on your back becomes too heavy to bear or you run into some sort of problem or emergency.